dmidlo/histdata.com-tools/README.md

 # histdata.com-tools

 A command-line utility and Python ETL package that downloads currency exchange rates from Histdata.com.
-Optional Temporal sidecar, InfluxDB, and Jupyter integrations are available through extras.
+The Temporal sidecar is the default runtime; InfluxDB, Jupyter, and alternate dataframe return formats are available through extras.
 Works on MacOS, Linux & Windows Systems.
 **Requires Python3.10+**

 **NEW:** Expanded API support!!!